jpchateau/Interactive-Image/README.md

 | debug    | boolean | true    | No       | false   | Logs enabled in console |

 ### Items

+Each item has several possibilities of configuration.
+You can add a link and/or a picture to your `text` items, or a caption to your `picture` items.

 **Text Item**